 Or other possible design:

-A simulation of the actual commutator described by Figuera can be seen in this Excel File.
 Take into account that Figuera represented a simplified commutator design to “make easy the understanding” as he literally wrote.
 I guess he could have used one commutator and two resistors arrays in parallel to get symmetrical signal to each set of coils.

-B) Two unphased square signals feeding the coils
+C) Two unphased square signals feeding the coils

 If you feed two square signals (in opposition) created with two coupled transistors (in opposition: when one is ON the other is OFF and the contrary) those signals once that reach each set of coils suffer a filter ( filter with time constant = L/R , as consequence of the inductance and resistance of the coils) which convert then into two opposite sawtooth signals, as needed in the patent.